SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 expertise.
 Some of these services may be free, while more expedient or magical means of recovery may come at a cost.

-Optional: One level of ability loss can be restored if a player passes a corresponding save after a rest.
+One level of ability loss can be restored if a player passes a corresponding save after a rest.

 **Armor**